bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 ### Waiting for Councilman Vashian
 Kendra provided drinks and encouraged her guests to make themselves comfortable.
 She had no idea what the will might contain, only that it stipulated that all the assembled individuals be present for its reading.

-The heroes made fuller introductions.
+The visitors made fuller introductions.

 - Torrin
 - Ludmilla
 - Calvinus
 - Ihrin
 - Razvan
+- Kvalca
+- Adivion

 Making a visible effort to compose herself, Kendra took a couple of deep breaths before relating the sad tale,
 > Some weeks back, something caused my father to become obsessed with Harrowstone prison.
 Harrowstone is a ruined prison— partially destroyed by a fire over fifty years ago, the building has stood vacant ever since.
 Many of the locals suspect that it’s haunted, and don’t enjoy speaking of the place.
 It's strange, because we have lived here for years, and despite its tragic history, father never paid it much mind.
 Then while on the prison grounds one night, part of an old gargoyle broke off and struck him.
 Sheriff Caeller says he was killed instantly.
 The town has officially declared the prison and its grounds off limits, and the sheriff has deputies patrolling the exterior to enforce that decree.